-If you are running a business or a dropshipping store, Traffic is the main key to every business. and Nowadays, Facebook is the main source of social media traffic.
+If you are running an online business, own eCommerce business, or a dropshipping store, Traffic is the main key to every business. and Nowadays, Facebook is the main source of social media traffic.
 So it’s very important to know the things you can’t advertise on Facebook.

 Understanding Facebook’s Ad Review Process